-Buyer Beware – Consumer infomation about buying hearing aids from Dr. Deborah Touchette, Audiologist in Chico and Paradise.
+Buyer Beware – Consumer information about buying hearing aids from Dr. Deborah Touchette, Audiologist serving residents of Magalia, Oroville, Chico and Paradise.

-Buyer Beware – Consumer information about buying hearing aids from Dr. Deborah Touchette, Audiologist in Chico and Paradise
+Buyer Beware – Consumer information about buying hearing aids written by Dr. Deborah Touchette, Audiologist serving Chico, Paradise, Magalia and Oroville.

 As an Audiologist that also fits hearing aids I was required to have an Audiology license and a Hearing Aid Dispenser license until 2009.
 Obtaining the hearing aid dispensers license was relatively simple.
 The only educational requirement is a high school diploma.
 No vocational training or education is required.
 In fact, it is one of the only licenses issued by the state of CA that does not require some vocational training.
 Barbering and Cosmetology licenses require proof of training but hearing aid dispensing does not!
 I say this to help you understand the difference between an Audiologist and a dispenser – and that difference is education.

 Beginning in 2009 in California there are now two different licenses for professionals that fit hearing aids: The Hearing Aid Dispenser and the Dispensing Audiologist.
 Now consumers can identify who is selling and fitting their hearing aid(s).
 A hearing aid dispenser will often say that an Audiologist’s education concentrates on the diagnostic procedures whereas the dispenser is a hearing instrument specialist.
 That may have been true many decades ago but now Audiologists study hearing aid amplification and technology formally from the university they graduate from.
 Not to mention that many of the professionals developing new hearing aid technologies, and the professionals from the hearing aid manufacturers training the hearing aid dispensers… are Audiologists.